AamanPrime/AngryBirds/README.md

     - `Login`: Manages user login functionality.
     - `SignUp`: Enables new users to sign up and register.
     - `StartingPage`: Initial launch page of the game.
+    - `Store`: Manages abitity of user to purchase different types of slingshots.

 - **Main Class:**
   - Developed the primary entry point and main execution logic for initializing and running the game.